pensjonatus/flash-fiction/blog/mr-johnson.md

 ---
-title: 'Mr. Johnson'
+title: Mr. Johnson
 date: '2013-11-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Hey, Mr. Johnson, you may be sitting at a bar, leering at women, looking for one